FarzanehTatari/farzanehtatari.github.io/_posts/2026-08-21-ddpg-td3-sac-lineage.md

 **You can watch this happen.** Log the critic's predicted `Q(s,a)` against the discounted return actually achieved from that state.
 In a failing run the prediction drifts steadily above the truth and never comes back.
 </div>

-**Toggle the traces in the legend below** — hide "critic (overestimating)" and the healthy run looks unremarkable.
-That's exactly why this failure goes unnoticed if you only plot returns.
+**Click a legend entry to hide that trace.** Hide "critic — overestimating" and the healthy run looks unremarkable.
+That is exactly why this failure goes unnoticed if you only plot returns.
+Pan or zoom, then use the **house icon** in the toolbar to recenter.

 ```plotly
 {